modelica/ModelicaSpecification/RationaleMCP/0009/README.md

 # Backwards Compatibility
 The new syntax ensures that it is backwards compatible.
-Although the break-syntax overlaps with MCP-0032 it should be possible to combine.
+Although the `break`-syntax overlaps with ([MCP/0032](https://github.com/modelica/ModelicaSpecification/tree/MCP/0032/RationaleMCP/0032)) it should be possible to combine.

 # Tool Implementation
 Implemented in SimulationX since a long time ago.